Zeigren/inventree-docker/README.md

 ### Using NGINX for SSL Termination

-- yourdomain.com.crt = The SSL certificate for your domain (you'll need to create/copy this)
+- yourdomain.test.crt = The SSL certificate for your domain (you'll need to create/copy this)
-- yourdomain.com.key = The SSL key for your domain (you'll need to create/copy this)
+- yourdomain.test.key = The SSL key for your domain (you'll need to create/copy this)

 ### [Docker Compose](https://docs.docker.com/compose/)